 What is a Complaint Log?

-Maintaining a complaint log is vital for an organization which wants to learn from its mistakes, and refrain from re-inventing the wheel each time it encounters a known (but forgotten) incident.
-A customer complaint log records all of the past complaints made by the external and internal regarding any incidents which have to do with the organizations IT services.
+Maintaining a complaint log is vital for an organization that wants to learn from its mistakes, and refrain from reinventing the wheel each time it encounters a known (but forgotten) incident.
+A customer complaint log records all of the past complaints made by the external and internal regarding any incidents which have to do with the organization's IT services.

 Customer Complaint Log Template